Emeritus Professor Peter Smith

 There may be benefits from group supervision of students following similar topics, not only in terms of economies of scale, but also because the students may be able to learn from each other.
 Economies of scale may arise because much of the advice given to students will be common – the central importance of economic analysis, the need for a literature review, the interpretation of evidence, how to avoid plagiarism and so on.

-The first meeting takes place at the end of year 2, when the students have been allocated their topics.
-This is a preliminary briefing meeting, at which we answer questions and concerns, highlight some key relevant readings and data sources, and explain how we propose to conduct the supervision.
+A first meeting could take place early in the year, or at the end of the penultimate year, when students have been allocated their topics and supervisors.
+This would be a preliminary briefing meeting, to answer questions and concerns, highlight some key relevant readings and data sources, and explain how the supervision will be conducted.
 Some preliminary explanation of how to structure a good dissertation is also provided, together with some discussion of what is meant by academic integrity.

-The second meeting takes place early in the final year.
-At this meeting each student is asked to talk about their topic, outline their progress to date, identify their research question (if they have formulated it) and comment on any problem areas that they have encountered.
+At a second meeting each student could be asked to talk about their topic, outline their progress to date, identify their research question (if they have formulated it) and comment on any problem areas that they have encountered.

-The third meeting takes place towards the end of the first term.
-By this time, they will have been required to submit an interim report, in which they sketch out their proposed research, including an explanation of their research question, and the methodology that they propose to use in order to investigate their question.
-This is an opportunity for us to provide feedback on their progress so far, to suggest future directions and to identify potential problems.
+A third meeting could be held towards the end of the first term.
+By this time, students will have been required to submit an interim report, in which they sketch out their proposed research, including an explanation of their research question, and the methodology that they propose to use in order to investigate their question.
+This is an opportunity to provide feedback and progress to date, to suggest future directions and to identify potential problems.

-The fourth meeting takes place towards the end of the second term.
-Before this meeting, each student will have been invited to submit an extract from the first chapter, including their explanation of their research question.
-In the meeting, we comment on writing styles and referencing, and provide an opportunity for questions.
-The importance of maintaining standards of academic integrity is stressed.
+A fourth meeting could be held towards the end of the second term.
+Before this meeting, you could invite each student to submit an extract from the first chapter, including their explanation of their research question.
+In the meeting, you could comment on writing styles and referencing, and provide an opportunity for questions.
+The importance of maintaining standards of academic integrity also needs to be stressed.

-Students are also encouraged to meet us on a one-to-one basis if they have questions that are specific to their own research.
+Students should also be encouraged to meet up on a one-to-one basis if they have questions that are specific to their own research.

 A frequent complaint about students undertaking undergraduate dissertations is that they leave everything until the last minute.
 The pressures of other coursework items and mid-term or mid-year examinations may encourage students to devote their time to these, as the dissertation seems less urgent.